Open to all

 Candles, an open book of prayers, and friends seated in a circle in a living room.

-A devotional gathering is the simplest of meetings: a small group of friends, neighbours and strangers who set aside an hour to read sacred words together, share a little music, and sit in reflection.
+A devotional gathering is the simplest of meetings: a small group of friends, neighbours and strangers who set aside time to read sacred words together, share a little music, and sit in reflection.
 There is no sermon, no clergy, and no obligation.

 Devotionals are hosted in living rooms, parks, community centres and offices across Canada.
 They draw on the Bahá'í teaching that prayer and remembrance of the divine knit a community together — and that the sacred writings of every tradition are a shared inheritance of humanity.